-The International Dairy Foods Association (IDFA) is seeking applicants for its 2020 summer internship, which will offer one undergraduate or recent graduate firsthand experience with the association’s efforts to advocate on dairy policy with lawmakers on Capitol Hill and federal officials in regulatory agencies.
+The International Dairy Foods Association (IDFA) Summer Internship Program offers one undergraduate or recent graduate firsthand experience with the association’s efforts to advocate on dairy policy with lawmakers on Capitol Hill and federal officials in regulatory agencies.
 The selected candidate will work in Washington, D.C., to support IDFA’s efforts on regulatory and legislative activities.

 Application forms to submit can be found HERE.

 Applications for this year’s internship program have closed.
 Applications for summer of 2021 will open in the fall of 2020.

 All applications and supporting material must be submitted either by email to firstname.lastname@example.org or by mail to Heather Soubra, IDFA, 1250 H Street NW, Suite 900, Washington, DC 20005.

 Degree: Bachelor level students or recent graduates with a major related to business, political science, international affairs, agriculture, the food and beverage industry or a related field.

 Citizenship: Must be authorized to work in the United States

 Students must be currently enrolled in a BS/BA program with a major related to business, political science, international affairs, agriculture, the food and beverage industry or a related field.

 Qualified candidates should possess an interest in the political process or government affairs.
 Candidates should also have strong researching skills and writing abilities; creative problem solving skills; a careful attention to detail; and the ability to handle multiple tasks simultaneously.
 Candidates must work well in a team environment and possess strong overall computer skills, particularly in Word, Excel and PowerPoint.